-ACOUTSINA (also written Acountsina), Inuk (Eskimo) girl, about 20 years old in 1717, captive of Augustin Le Gardeur de Courtemanche at the latter’s trading post on Baie de Phélypeaux (previously Baie des Espagnols and today Brador Bay), on the north shore of the St Lawrence, at the entrance to the Strait of Belle Isle.
-She lived there from 1717 to 1719.
+ACOUTSINA (also written Acountsina), Inuit enslaved by Augustin Le Gardeur de Courtemanche at his trading post on Baie de Phélypeaux (previously Baie des Espagnols and later Brador Bay), on the north shore of the St Lawrence, at the entrance to the Strait of Belle Isle.
+She was about 20 years old in 1717 and lived at the post from 1717 to 1719.

 The young captive was the daughter of the chief Ouibignaro, who came to the fort on the Baie de Phélypeaux in 1719 and took his daughter back.
-He was accompanied on that occasion by numerous Eskimos and by another chief, Camerlique, who seems to have been of European origin if we interpret the girl’s statements correctly.
+He was accompanied on that occasion by numerous Inuit and by another chief, Camerlique, who seems to have been of European origin if we interpret the girl’s statements correctly.
 We possess very little information about these three persons.
-Acoutsina’s accounts, noted down at the time and known only in manuscript form, likewise contained brief descriptions of Eskimo customs and legends.
-In particular, Acoutsina informed her “French family” that there existed in the north beings “without a fundament” and pygmies; she thus led Raudot to believe that certain of Jacques Cartier*’s tales, reported to be mythical, might not be entirely void of truth.
+Acoutsina’s accounts, noted down at the time and known only in manuscript form, likewise contained brief descriptions of Inuit customs and legends.
+In particular, Acoutsina informed her captors that there existed in the north beings “without a fundament” and “pygmies”; she thus led Raudot to believe that certain of Jacques Cartier*’s tales, supposedly mythical, might not be entirely void of truth.

-The problem that first arises is to ascertain whether Acoutsina and her people were really Eskimos.
-Indeed J. A. Burgesse has shown that the “Eskimos” in the first register of births, marriages, and deaths of the Tadoussac domain were Papinachois or Naskapis (of the Algonkian family).
-The word esquimau, a French term dating from the beginning of the colony, is derived from an Algonkian word eisimeow (or its equivalent), meaning “eater of raw flesh.”
-Originally, therefore, this word applied not only to the real Eskimos, but equally to nordic Amerindians leading a rather wretched life, such as the Naskapis.
-One might more readily believe that Acoutsina and her people were Beothuks, the true “Red Indians” who lived in Newfoundland; these disappeared entirely with Shawandithit* who died in captivity in 1829, when a belated effort was being made to save this ethnic group; unfortunately no other Beothuks was ever discovered.
+The problem that first arises is to ascertain whether Acoutsina and her people were really Inuit.
+Indeed, J. A. Burgesse has shown that the “Eskimos” in the first register of births, marriages, and deaths of the Tadoussac domain were actually Papinachois or Naskapi (of the Algonquian family).
+The word esquimau, a French term dating from the beginning of the colony, is derived from an Algonquian word eisimeow (or its equivalent), meaning “eater of raw flesh.”
+Originally, therefore, this word applied not only to the Inuit, but equally to nordic First Nations, such as the Naskapi.
+One might more readily believe that Acoutsina and her people were Beothuk, an Indigenous people of Newfoundland who were known to European settlers as the “Red Indians.”
+The Beothuk disappeared entirely when Shawnadithit* died in captivity in 1829.

-Acoutsina’s story and the statements she made permit us to assess Euro-Eskimo relations a century after the establishment of the French colony.
-Of the three linguistic families in eastern Canada (the Algonkian, the Iroquoian, and the Eskimo), only the small Eskimo-speaking tribes remained long hostile to the European element.
-Their coastal territory, of arctic type, ran southwest from the Strait of Belle Isle to near the Mingan Islands.
+Acoutsina’s story and her statements permit us to assess European–Inuit relations a century after the establishment of the French colony.
+Of those who spoke languages belonging to the three linguistic families in eastern Canada (Algonquian, Iroquoian, and Inuktitut), only the smaller group of Inuktitut-speaking people long remained hostile to the European element.
+Their coastal territory, of subarctic type, ran southwest from the Strait of Belle Isle to near the Mingan Islands.
 Beyond, to the west, lived their traditional enemies the Montagnais, whom they always designated in their language by terms of contempt – erpalik, for example, which meant “who has nits” – or “the enemy.”
-Seasonal cod-fishermen and Eskimos encroached on each other.
-The Eskimos wanted to take advantage of the opportunity to get nails, and like the Beothuks of Newfoundland they could think of nothing more practical than burning the boats.
+Seasonal cod-fishermen and Inuit encroached on each other.
+The Inuit wanted to take advantage of the opportunity to get nails, and like the Beothuk of Newfoundland they could think of nothing more practical than burning the boats.

-The French posts on the Strait of Belle Isle attempted, however, to establish friendly contacts with them, in order to organize fur-trading with these refractory Amerindians.
+Those at the French posts on the Strait of Belle Isle attempted, however, to establish friendly contacts with the Inuit and organize fur-trading.
 It was at this point that the Sieur de Courtemanche appeared on the scene.
 On 16 Oct.
-1716 M. Lair, Courtemanche’s chaplain, wrote from Baie de Phélypeaux to Madame de Courtemanche, who was then, at Bayonne: “All conceivable means must be employed to win over the Eskimos.
+1716 M. Lair, Courtemanche’s chaplain, wrote from Baie de Phélypeaux to Madame de Courtemanche, who was then at Bayonne: “All conceivable means must be employed to win over the Eskimos.
 Those means are: 1) forbid the French to fire on them; 2) try to entice or catch a few of them, treat them well in all sorts of ways, and send them back with gifts for themselves and their compatriots; 3) urge a few bold and clever Frenchmen to go among them in order to try to bring them round, or at least to appeal to the Frenchmen who are believed to be among them [for deserters sometimes banded together with the natives] to persuade them to trade with the French.
-To this end promise to give good rewards to these Frenchmen. . . .”
+To this end promise to give good rewards to these Frenchmen.”

 Madame de Courtemanche was apparently a masterful woman who had her say in the affairs of the post.
-We may wonder whether the chaplain was not trying to obtain the agreement of the mistress of the house first, in order to win over the husband subsequently.
-Or he may have assumed responsibility for a plan conceived by Courtemanche, in order to get it more readily accepted by the wife.
+We may wonder if the chaplain was trying to obtain the agreement of the mistress of the house first before winning over her husband.
+Or he may have assumed responsibility for a plan conceived by Courtemanche to get it more readily accepted by the wife.
 Both hypotheses can be put forward.

-In the autumn of 1716 Courtemanche met some Eskimos, and urged them to return the following year for fur-trading.
+In the autumn of 1716 Courtemanche met some Inuit and urged them to return the following year to trade furs.
 They came on 25 May 1717, faithful to the rendezvous, and camped within gunshot of the fort.
-With 18 men (French and Montagnais), Courtemanche went to the Eskimo camp, where they threatened to ill-treat him.
-While he was exhorting the chief, the natives took to their shallops; the women, first in, were quickly joined by the men, who began to shoot arrows at the French Courtemanche therefore intercepted a shallop occupied by 12 persons, and managed to seize a woman, two girls, and a small boy.
+With 18 men (French and Montagnais), Courtemanche went to the Inuit camp and was threatened with ill-treatment.
+While he was exhorting the chief, the others took to their shallops; the women, first in, were quickly joined by the men, who began to shoot arrows at the French.
+Courtemanche then intercepted a shallop occupied by 12 persons, and managed to seize a woman, two girls, and a small boy.
 The latter died shortly after being duly baptized.

 Meanwhile Brouague (letter dated 9 Sept.
-1718) was applying himself to the task of learning the Eskimo language from Acoutsina, who was living with Madame de Courtemanche as a member of the family.
-Despite her easy life among understanding whites who assumed the role of parents in relation to their captives, Acoutsina “still has a strong desire to return to her nation,” wrote Brouague in September 1718.
+1718) was applying himself to the task of learning Inuktitut from Acoutsina, who was living with Madame de Courtemanche.
+She “still has a strong desire to return to her nation,” wrote Brouague in September 1718.
 “I consoled her by giving her the hope,” he added, “that she would be returned to her parents.”

-What French she had learned enabled Acoutsina to convey information to her masters concerning Eskimo customs, and also mythical ideas or legends based on false interpretations.
+What French she had learned enabled Acoutsina to convey information to her captors concerning Inuit customs, mythical ideas, and legends.
 She likewise told them how certain Europeans had settled among them, one being a shipwrecked sailor whom they apparently called “good old Nicolas,” and with whom the administration at Quebec tried to get into contact.
 Raudot’s correspondence contains a letter, written after 1717, to “good old Nicolas,” seeking his collaboration in the task of bringing the two peoples together.
 We have no idea whether the letter reached its destination, the more so because we do not know whether this person really existed.

-In September 1719, having become commandant “of all the shore of Bras d’Or with power to settle disputes there,” Brouague reported the following: his scouts, who were constantly on the watch, informed him of the presence of Eskimos on Île aux Bois, an opportunity he had long been waiting for.
-Leaving his men at a distance, he advanced unarmed towards the Eskimos, accompanied only by Acoutsina, who made herself known.
+In September 1719, having become commandant “of all the shore of Bras d’Or with power to settle disputes there,” Brouague reported the following: his scouts, who were constantly on the watch, informed him of the presence of Inuit on Île aux Bois, an opportunity he had long been waiting for.
+Leaving his men at a distance, he advanced unarmed, accompanied only by Acoutsina, who made herself known.
 Her father, chief Ouibignaro, was with the group.
-At sunset he went with Brouague to the fort, entreating him to leave his daughter with him, and saying that he would bring her back the next day.
-Some 30 Eskimos then came to join them and feasted at the fort.
-Ouibignaro recognized Acoutsina’s young companion as a relation of his, and begged to have both girls, to which Brouague readily agreed.
-To the eager expressions of gratitude addressed to Madame de Courtemanche, who had treated the girls so well, a pessimistic note was added.
+At sunset he went with Brouague to the fort, whom he entreated to leave his daughter with him, saying that he would bring her back the next day.
+Some 30 Inuit then came to join them and feasted at the fort.
+Ouibignaro recognized Acoutsina’s young companion as a relation of his and begged to have both girls, to which Brouague readily agreed.
+To the eager expressions of gratitude addressed to Madame de Courtemanche, who under the circumstances had treated the girls well, a pessimistic note was added.
 Camerlique, one of their principal chiefs despite his foreign origin (if Acoutsina’s information was correct), declared that they must all be killed, including Madame de Courtemanche.
-Acoutsina began to weep, but she was reassured instantly, and the Eskimos even promised no longer to burn the shallops of the French fishermen.
+Acoutsina began to weep, but she was reassured instantly, and the Inuit even promised to stop burning the shallops of the French fishermen.
 During the reunion the chaplain, Lair—no doubt Acoutsina’s French teacher—handed her a book so that she could give her kindred a demonstration of her knowledge.
 After the exchange of gifts the two parties separated, and thus ends the story of Acoutsina, who was not heard of again.

-This fine beginning had no sequel.
-The Eskimos did not return; they continued their depredations against the French fishermen, then against the English and carried on like this until the Moravian Brethren, Protestant missionaries from central Europe and the spiritual descendants of John Huss, came 50 years later to settle on the coast of Labrador.
+The Inuit did not return; they continued their depredations against the French fishermen, then against the English and carried on in this manner until the Moravian Brethren, Protestant missionaries from central Europe and the spiritual descendants of John Huss, came 50 years later to settle on the coast of Labrador.

 Cite This Article